chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

   requiring full LR(1) can be found **[here](https://cs.hofstra.edu/~cscccl/rustlr_project/nonlalr.grammar).**
 - **-o filepath** : changes the default destination of the generated parser and AST files.
-The filepath can be a directory ending in `\` or `/`, or a file path for the parser: it will also save the AST file in the same directory.
+The filepath can be a directory ending in `\` or `/`, or a filename (such as `main.rs`).
+It will also save the AST file in the same directory.
 - **-nolex** : skips the automatic generation of a lexical scanner using the built-in [StrTokenizer][1].
 This option is not recommended.